rancher/docs/content/rancher/v2.x/en/tools/pipelines/docs-for-v2.0.x/_index.md

 weight: 9000
 ---

+>**Note:** This section describes the pipeline feature as implemented in Rancher v2.0.x.
+If you are using Rancher v2.1 or later, where pipelines have been significantly improved, please refer to the new documentation for [v2.1 or later](/rancher/v2.x/en/tools/pipelines).

 Pipelines help you automate the software delivery process.
 You can integrate Rancher with GitHub to create a pipeline.

 You can set up your pipeline to run a series of stages and steps to test your code and deploy it.